Aktualisiert: 8. Sept.

 Winterkraut is a wonderful ferment.
 It is less sour than some other ferments, because of the butternut squash.

 It is also one of the few ferments made without garlic, or onions.

 And it has extra benefits, because of the ingredients make up this delicious ferment.

 So, let's take a look at some of those benefits.

 Regular, or shall I say, plain Sauerkraut is very rich in vitamins C and also in vitamin K.

-The C vitamin, after proper fermentation jumps to about 20 times the original amount that is normally present in raw cabbage.
+The C vitamin level, after proper fermentation jumps to about 20 times the original amount, that is normally present in raw cabbage.

 Because of all the above mentioned things, fermented cabbage has many health benefits.